 Roland Innerhofer is emeritus professor of modern German literature at the University of Vienna.
 Among his research foci are the history of Austrian literature and culture, science fiction, media aesthetics, the theory of literary genres, and the poetics of knowledge.
 He is the main editor of a digital edition of Andreas Okopenko's diaries.
 His monographs include: Architektur aus Sprache: Korrespondenzen zwischen Literatur und Baukunst 1890–1930 (Erich Schmidt 2018); Deutsche Science Fiction 1870–1914: Rekonstruktion und Analyse der Anfänge einer Gattung (Böhlau 1996).

-Colin Koopman is professor of philosophy and director of the New Media and Culture graduate certificate program at the University of Oregon.
+Colin Koopman is head of the philosophy department and director of the New Media & Culture graduate certificate program at the University of Oregon.
 His work mobilizes analytics and concepts from the philosophical traditions of genealogy and pragmatism to engage current issues of politics, ethics, and culture.
 He has published three monographs: How We Became Our Data: A Genealogy of the Informational Person (University of Chicago Press 2019); Genealogy as Critique: Foucault and the Problems of Modernity (Indiana University Press 2013); Pragmatism as Transition: Historicity and Hope in James, Dewey, and Rorty (Columbia University Press 2009).

-Shannon Mattern is a professor in the Department of Anthropology at The New School in New York.
+Shannon Mattern is professor of media studies and art history at the University of Pennsylvania.
 Her research and teaching addresses, among other subjects, media infrastructures, the materiality of media objects, urban media history, and media architecture, especially libraries and archives.
-She is the author of Code and Clay, Data and Dirt: Five Thousand Years of Urban Media (2017), Deep Mapping the Media City (2015), and The New Downtown Library: Designing with Communities (2006), all published by the University of Minnesota Press.
+She is the author of the following monographs: A City Is Not a Computer: Other Urban Intelligences (Princeton University Press 2021); Code and Clay, Data and Dirt: Five Thousand Years of Urban Media (University of Minnesota Press 2017); Deep Mapping the Media City (University of Minnesota Press 2015); The New Downtown Library: Designing with Communities (University of Minnesota Press 2006).

-Todd Presner is chair of the Digital Humanities program and professor of Germanic languages and comparative literature at the University of California, Los Angeles (UCLA).
+Todd Presner is chair of the Department of European Languages and Transcultural Studies at the University of California, Los Angeles (UCLA), from 2011 to 2021 he was the director of UCLA's Digital Humanities program.
 His research focuses on European intellectual history, the history of media, visual culture, digital humanities, and cultural geography.
-From 2005 to 2015, he was director of HyperCities, a collaborative, digital mapping platform that explores the layered histories of city spaces.
+From 2005 to 2015, he headed HyperCities, a collaborative, digital mapping platform that explored the layered histories of city spaces.
 He is the author or editor of several books, among them Urban Humanities: New Practices for Reimagining the City (ed. et al., MIT Press 2020), HyperCities: Thick Mapping in the Digital Humanities (coauthored with David Shepard and Yoh Kawano, Harvard University Press 2014), Digital_Humanities (ed. et al., MIT Press 2012), and Mobile Modernity: Germans, Jews, Trains (Columbia University Press 2007).

-Clemens Apprich, Thomas Ballhausen, Guido Blechl, Susanne Blumesberger, Ingo Börner, Paolo Carpignano, Sabrina Corbellini, Wolfgang Duchkowitsch, Georg Eckmayr, Alexandra Egger, Maurice Erb, Verena Erlenbusch-Anderson, Johannes Feichtinger, Christian Fleck, Daniela Franke, Fanni Freudenthaler, Raman Ganguly, Robert W. Gehl, Andreas Gelhard, Tanja Gnosa, Wolf Harranth, Petra Herczeg, Kristina Höch, Margriet Hoogvliet, Eva Horn, Thomas Hübel, Sigrid Kammerer, Patrick Kilian, David D. Kim, Franziska Klemstein, Andreas Koop, Valerie Lechner, Anna Lindner, Monika Litscher, Hubert Matt, Hannes Mittergeber, Thomas Nail, Arndt Niebisch, Wolfgang Pensold, Robert Pfundner, Miriam Posner, Katharina Prager, Susanne Reichl, Martin Reinhart, Krisztina Rozgonyi, Barry Salmon, Gottfried Schnödl, Mathias Schönher, Wolfgang Straub, Martina Süess, Elena Vogman, Christian Zolles, and all participants in the "Mapping Modern Media" courses and workshops.
+Clemens Apprich, Thomas Ballhausen, Guido Blechl, Susanne Blumesberger, Ingo Börner, Paolo Carpignano, Sabrina Corbellini, Wolfgang Duchkowitsch, Georg Eckmayr, Alexandra Egger, Maurice Erb, Verena Erlenbusch-Anderson, Johannes Feichtinger, Jaimey Fisher, Christian Fleck, Daniela Franke, Fanni Freudenthaler, Raman Ganguly, Robert W. Gehl, Andreas Gelhard, Tanja Gnosa, Gerhard Gonter, Wolf Harranth, Petra Herczeg, Kristina Höch, Margriet Hoogvliet, Eva Horn, Rastislav Hudak, Thomas Hübel, Christoph Jokubonis, Sigrid Kammerer, Patrick Kilian, David D. Kim, Franziska Klemstein, Margarita Köhl, Andreas Koop, Valerie Lechner, Anna Lindner, Monika Litscher, Klaus Lojka, Hubert Matt, Hannes Mittergeber, Thomas Nail, Arndt Niebisch, Wolfgang Pensold, Robert Pfundner, Miriam Posner, Katharina Prager, Susanne Reichl, Martin Reinhart, Paul Reitter, Dirk Rose, Krisztina Rozgonyi, Barry Salmon, Gottfried Schnödl, Mathias Schönher, Melanie P. Strasser, Wolfgang Straub, Martina Süess, Elena Vogman, Gero Wierichs, Burkhardt Wolf, Christian Zolles, and all participants in the "Mapping Modern Media" courses and workshops.